Edit

 Limitations

-There are a few limitations to be aware of when using Consul as a membership provider.
+Be aware of a few limitations when using Consul as a membership provider.

-Orleans extended membership protocol (table version & ETag)
+Orleans extended membership protocol (table version and ETag)

 Consul KV currently doesn't support atomic updates.
-Therefore, the Orleans Consul Membership Provider only implements the Orleans basic membership protocol, as described in Cluster management in Orleans, and doesn't support the Extended Membership Protocol.
-This Extended protocol was introduced as an extra, but not essential, silo connectivity validation and as a foundation to functionality that hasn't yet been implemented.
+Therefore, the Orleans Consul Membership Provider only implements the Orleans basic membership protocol, as described in Cluster management in Orleans.
+It doesn't support the Extended Membership Protocol.
+This Extended protocol was introduced as an extra, though not essential, silo connectivity validation and as a foundation for functionality not yet implemented.

 Multiple datacenters

-The key-value pairs in Consul aren't currently replicated between Consul data centers.
-There's a separate project to address this replication effort, but it hasn't yet been proven to support Orleans.
+Key-value pairs in Consul aren't currently replicated between Consul data centers.
+A separate project exists to address this replication effort, but it hasn't yet been proven to support Orleans.

 When running on Windows